ludekcizinsky/ta-fyp/README.md

-# ta-fyp
+## Welcome ✋
-Repo where I will store some of the examples from the exercise sessions.
+In this repository, I will store useful code snippets from the TA sessions.